-Melissa C. Griffith – Board Member and President
+Chad M. Griffith – Board Member and President

 Ms. Griffith is a founding director and president of the Cure RTD Foundation.
 Ms. Griffith graduated from the University of Kansas with a BA in Psychology and received her JD (Law Degree) from the Texas A&M School of Law.
 Through her work at District Attorney’s Office of Tarrant County, Texas she gained valuable experience in the legal field.
 Ms. Griffith developed the by-laws of the Society, incorporated the organization as a nonprofit corporation, and was key in organizing the Board of Directors and the Advisory Boards.

 Ms. Griffith resides in Dallas, Texas, USA with her husband Chad and two children, Harper and Ellis.
 Their youngest daughter, Ellis, was diagnosed at the age of 2 with Riboflavin Transporter Deficiency Type 2 in 2016.
 Her perspective as a parent of a younger child adds a valuable voice to the RTD Board as we plan for the future.